Tayasui-rainnya/Waydro.id/README.md

    ```bash
    npm install
    ```
-   If you run into any issues with the build, ask ChatGPT ...
+   If you run into any issues with the build, ask ChatGPT or report a issue ...

 4. **Build the Project**:
    Run the build command to compile the project: